Wally Funk

 Funk became the oldest person to go to space on July 20, 2021, at age 82, flying on Blue Origin's New Shepard spacecraft during its suborbital flight, breaking a record held by John Glenn for 23 years.
 Her record would stand until later that year when William Shatner's flight took place on October 13; Shatner was age 90 at the time.
-Funk continues to hold the record for the oldest woman to travel to space.
+Funk remains the oldest woman to have travelled into space.

-Together with Gene Nora Jessen, Funk is one of the last two surviving members of the Mercury 13 group.
+Funk is the last surviving member of the Mercury 13 group.
 She is also the only one of the thirteen to have traveled to space.

 Early life

 Funk was born in Las Vegas, New Mexico, in 1939 and grew up in Taos, New Mexico.
 Her parents owned a variety store.
 The family had a collection of artwork from artists at the Taos art colony, as the artists would trade artwork to pay off their debt at the store.

 As a child, Funk was captivated by planes.
 When she was one year old, her parents took her to an airport near where they lived in New Mexico and she got up close to a Douglas DC-3, an early airliner.
 "I go right to the wheel and I try to turn the nut," she says.
 "Mother said: 'She’s going to fly.'"
 She became interested in mechanics and built model airplanes and ships.
 By the time she was seven, she was making planes from balsa wood.
 At nine, she had her first flying lesson.

 Funk was also an accomplished outdoorswoman, spending time riding her bike or her horse, skiing, hunting, and fishing.
 At age 14, she became an expert marksman, receiving the Distinguished Rifleman's Award.
-The National Rifle Association sent her incredible shooting results to the president, Dwight Eisenhower, and he wrote back to her.
+The National Rifle Association of America sent her incredible shooting results to the president, Dwight Eisenhower, and he wrote back to her.
 At the same time she represented the southwestern United States as Top Female Skier, Slalom and Downhill races in United States competition.